oceanprotocol-archive/predict-eth/challenges/main4.md

 The winner = whoever has lowest prediction error.
 That's all. :chart_with_upwards_trend:

 To be eligible, competitors must produce the outcomes that this README guides.
 This includes:
+- :white_check_mark: Signed up to Desights platform, and registered for this competition
-- :white_check_mark: Creating an Ocean data NFT
+- :white_check_mark: Created an Ocean data NFT
-- :white_check_mark: On the data NFT, setting a value correctly: correct field label, correct # predictions, prediction values following correct formatting, predictions encrypted with proper encoding on judges' public key
+- :white_check_mark: On the data NFT, set a value correctly: correct field label, correct # predictions, prediction values following correct formatting, predictions encrypted with proper encoding on judges' public key
-- :white_check_mark: Data NFT transfered to Ocean judges before the deadline
+- :white_check_mark: Transferred data NFT to Ocean judges before the submission deadline
+- :white_check_mark: Submitted txid of this transfer to the Desights platform
-- :white_check_mark: On Mumbai network, not another network
+- :white_check_mark: All on _Mumbai_ network, not another network

 The following are _not_ criteria:
 - Presentation.
 There is no presentation needed.
 - How well the flow was followed.
 Rather, you either followed it or you didn't.
 You are only eligible if you followed it.
 - Feedback.
 You can give us feedback and we appreciate it!
 However, it does not count towards winning.

-Competitors do _not_ use Desights platform to submit.
-Rather, just follow the steps within this README.
-Desights will only be used to announce winners.

 ### 0.3 Outline of this README